saraasadi78/Musichology/README.md

 Employed data visualization techniques to gain insights into the relationships between music preferences, daily activity patterns, and mental health outcomes, aiding in feature selection and model interpretation.

-Utilized linear regression as the primary machine learning algorithm to build a predictive model for mental health rankings based on input features.
+Utilized  Neural network and linear regression algorithms to build a predictive model for mental health rankings based on input features.

 Achieved a high-performing predictive model with an emphasis on interpretability, enabling stakeholders to understand the key factors influencing mental health outcomes.